adct-the-experimenter/read-rope/README.md

 # How It Works:

-There is a loose connection of a wire segment in parallel with a resistor which shorts the resistor.
+A resistive flex sensor is in parallel with a limiter resistor.

-If there is a bend in the wire, then the wire segment shorting the resistor is broken which makes the resistor part of the circuit and in series with another resistor connected to voltage source.
+The resistive flex sensor increases in resistance when bent.

-The resistor connected to the voltage source is called Rtrack.
+The limiter resistor in parallel to the resistive flex sensor scales the increase in resistance.

-Multiple other resistors are connected in parallel to a wire segment whoose connection is broken with a bend.
-The sum of these resistors is referred to as Req.

-Having Req be a combination of resistors in series is the best configuration because it gives voltage values very different and far from each other.

-Having Req in parallel is the not a good configuration because it gives voltage values very similar and close to each other.

-The resistor is always connected to the wire and the wire segment shorting the resistor is what is switched.
-Think of the wire segment as being connected to a SPST switch that is normally closed.
-The physical bend is like opening the connection of the switch with a press.
+There is a series chain of sections of a parallel combination of a resistive flex sensor and limiter resistor.
+Different values for a limiter resistor in each section makes for several equivalent resistors in series with each other that contribute different increases in output voltage when bent depending on the limiter resistor.

+If individual limiter resistors resistance value in each section of the chain were set to make the limiter resistor dependent on the distance from the output node,

+then, the increase in output voltage would depend on the distance of flex resistor from the output node thus making output voltage depend on location of the bend of a flex resistor.

-See the diagrams/schematics/figures/images for read rope.
+See the diagrams/schematics/figures/images for read rope in old_base directory.
+The resistive flex sensor by Spectra Symbol replaces the switch.

 read-rope-diagram-1-bend.png